-Children attend the Lifeboat on a part-time basis for a minimum of 2 terms.
+Children attend the Nest on a part-time basis for a minimum of 2 terms.
 However this is then reviewed and if needed will continue to attend for a further term.
 We ensure that the children do not miss special assemblies, guests in school, outings or anything else that may be different from the normal routine of the week.

 Are parents/carers involved?